tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - first make a low all-cash offer, perhaps 60 percent of the value of the home, to see if the seller is in a position to sell for a discount.
 Remember the phrases "all-cash" and "close quickly" for this.
   - next Jerry would tell you to counter with creative finance.
 In many cases, the seller will counter back with a higher price, whatever they see on Zillow.
 Counter back that you are willing to pay more if the seller will accept a creative finance solution.
 This way, you can find out what is most important to the seller: Do they want less money now or more money later?
 Generally, this depends on their situation.
 Did they inherit the house?
 Is there a divorce underway?
 Or do they have time to use creative finance, which will earn them more money overall?

-- **subject-to**
-  - sub-to is short for "subject to existing finance".
-Rather than buying the property and paying off the existing loan, the investor takes over the existing loan payments that are already in place.
-The seller can walk from the property knowing the payments are being made, insurance is taken care of, and there are no additional hassles or further responsibilities to consider.
-  - **structure a sub-to deal**
-    - first determine the existing loan terms
-      - this includes the principal balance, the interest rate, the monthly payment amount, and whether there is a balloon or early due date to pay off the loan.
-To find out, simply ask the homeowner to provide the most recent mortgage statement or have them get a payoff letter from the lender.
-    - determine the equity. (previous owner owes - what's the property worth)
-    - decide on your exit strategy
-      - either flip the deal or keep it as long-term rental.
-    - discover any out of pocket expenses that may play into the deal, such as overdue property taxes on the home.
-    - figure out if you need to put any cash in the seller's pocket
-    - get an attorney of title company to wrap up the paperwork.

 # realestate wholesaling

 - A wholesaler is the middleman who connects the retailer to the product source, collecting a fee for doing so.
 A wholesaler is trained to market for those good deals, negotiate the best discount, put together a solid contract, and then sell at a markup to someone else who is not trained or prepared to do this.